 Australia’s Britannia, having been built on the Clyde in 1953 to a classic 20th century design.
 After 26 years with the Port Phillip Sea Pilots, Wyuna operated as a training ship for the Australian Maritime College in Launceston until 2004.
 She was then sold for possible use for accommodation in the Pilbara and later sold again for possible conversion to a luxury yacht.
 Neither venture is being progressed and Wyuna remains laid up in Launceston.

 There’s nothing like a bonus, unexpected lesson; and it’s one of the reasons I love to share these attractions with my family.
 As we discussed with Janine before boarding, times might be tough, but locals can still appreciate their local town or region and re-discover things to do without spending a fortune or travelling too far.

-Cataract Gorge Cruise into the South Esk River
+Cataract Gorge Cruise: South Esk River

 According to Jeremy, the Gorge is the most visited attraction in Tasmania, followed by Salamanca Market in Hobart, Mount Wellington (on a clear day) and Port Arthur Convict Settlement.
 Those stats may have changed since the introduction of MONA and could be debated by other tourism operators!

 What’s not up for debate, however, is the rating of the multi-award winning Cataract Gorge Cruise.
-Two thumbs up, five gold stars or a Think Tasmania stamp of approval.
+Two thumbs up, five gold stars or one Think Tasmania stamp of approval.
 Choose any of those, because we would strongly recommend this tour as a worthy addition to the list of things to do in Launceston.